tombresee/NFL/Milestone/index.md

  - We have put together a [sample CodaLab competition](https://github.com/bethard/semeval-codalab) that you can use as a starting point for your task’s competition:
  - Example Competition on CodaLab for Emotion Intensity: [CodaLab site](https://competitions.codalab.org/competitions/16380), [Code](https://github.com/felipebravom/EmoInt/tree/master/codalab)
  - Example Competition on CodaLab for Clinical TempEval: [CodaLab site](https://competitions.codalab.org/competitions/15621), [Code](https://github.com/bethard/clinical-tempeval)
- - Post your questions and issues on CodaLab [here](https://github.com/codalab/codalab-competitions/issues)
-   - Search first to see if a similar question has already been asked and answered.
-   - You can also post your questions to the semeval-task-organizers@googlegroups.com mailing group where other task organizers and semeval organizers might be of help.

 <br>